 - Only one ORP per observing team/run should be submitted.

 - For university runs, only one major instrument change is allowed for and only one additional minor change or re-configuration.
 A minor change or re-configuration is defined as a central wavelength change or fiber foot change (Hydra).

 - Changes to ORP's made after the 15th of the prior month are considered late.

 - Changes submitted up to the two weeks prior to the observing run will be supported by the KPNO Instrument Support group, based solely on staff availability.
 If there is no staff available, then the change will not be supported.

 - Changes requested after the two weeks prior to the observing run may not be supported by the KPNO Instrument Support group.

-- Changes to scheduled support or requests for new or additional support are to be submitted to kpno at noao.edu and heidis at wiyn.org.
+- Changes to scheduled support or requests for new or additional support are to be submitted to kpno at noirlab.edu and heidi.schweiker at noirlab.edu.